-In terms of the needs of elected members on the Joint Committee and senior officers from the Joint Committee regular monthly meetings are held to ensure that they are kept up to date with issues as they emerge.
+In terms of the needs of elected members on the Joint Committee and senior officers from the Joint Committee, regular monthly meetings are held to ensure that they are kept up to date with issues as they emerge.

-The members of the audit committee who are drawn from member councils have received specific audit committee training provided by CIPFA, on the $8^{th}$ May 2008.
+The members of the audit committee, who are drawn from member councils, have received specific audit committee training provide by CIPFA.